-"Corner buoys" means buoys that mark the intersection points of mooring area perimeter limits.
+"Corner buoys" means buoys that mark the intersection points of mooring area and aquaculture lease area perimeter limits.

 "Discharge" means the addition of any pollutant to waters of the state, directly or indirectly and includes: spilling, leaking, pumping, pouring, emitting, emptying, and/or dumping.